 The facilities use agreement templates (long and short form) for State of Hawaiʻi government users should be used when the non-UH user is any of the State of Hawaiʻi government entities, including but not limited to, The Research Corporation of the University of Hawai’i (“RCUH”), the Department of Education (including individual public schools and/or complexes), the Hawaiʻi Community Development Authority, and the Office of Hawaiian Affairs.

-The primary differences with the State government user facilities use agreement template include: (1) replacing the indemnity requirement with the standard State of Hawaiʻi responsibility obligation and (2) allowing the State to satisfy the insurance requirement by providing a statement of self-insurance issued by the State of Hawaiʻi risk management office.
+The primary differences with the State government user facilities use agreement template include: (1) replacing the indemnity requirement with the standard State of Hawaiʻi responsibility obligation and (2) allowing the State to satisfy the insurance requirement through its self-insurance program.

 c.
 International Agreements.

-All international agreements must comply with University policies, including EP 5.212 and EP 12.218, and must be reviewed by the System Office of International and Strategic Initiatives (OISI) or designee, screened by the OEC for export control concerns, and signed on behalf of the University by the President or designee pursuant to EP 5.212.
+All international agreements must comply with University policies, including EP 5.212 and EP 12.218, and must be reviewed by the Office of the Vice President for Academic Planning and Policy (“OVPAPP”) or designee, screened by the OEC for export control concerns, and signed on behalf of the University by the President or designee pursuant to EP 5.212.
 Review and approval by the President and the Board of Regents as required are particularly critical if an office, other physical presence, or operations will be maintained by or on behalf of the University in other countries, whether by University employees or agents.
-A copy of the fully executed international agreement must be sent to OISI.
+A copy of the fully executed international agreement must be sent to OVPAPP.